-In my opinion a good burger starts with simple, quality ingredients, so please do try to use our quality beef mince for your home made burgers.
+A good burger starts with simple, quality ingredients, so please do try to use fresh beef mince for your home made burgers, and, don't be scared of 10-15% fat in your mince.
+A lot of the fat will render out while cooking, which will stop your burgers from drying out.
 Once you couple quality mince with your favourite burger sauce, some cheese and/or bacon, a bit of lettuce, maybe a tomato, you've really got a great homemade burger.
 It really is worth taking the time and putting in the effort, you really will taste the difference.

 Do you need an egg to make burgers?

 Eggs are only really used in burgers as a way to bind the meat together, but if you're careful with your mince while preparing and cooking, your burgers will hold together anyway.

 Stick to a 4oz (110g) patty, these will cook quickly and evenly, and if you want more, just double them up.

 What do you season burgers with?

 Stick to a simple seasoning of sea salt and black pepper, taking care not to add the salt to early before cooking.
 It's also good practice to add your black pepper halfway through cooking or just before serving to avoid burning it, which will impart a bitter flavour.